yaroot/atk-template-raider-evo/README.md

 ## Notes for first timer

+- nail the center line, nail the punch, if done carefully the paper template results are better then the jigs
 - do yourself a favor by using threaded inserts on skis (just normal ones plus some epoxy will do)
 - practice on some 2x4s
 - practice on old skis